Dispute Portland Parking Tickets For FREE in Two Minutes Flat

 Can my car insurance go up?

-You risk not renewing your license renewal sticker if you ignore the ticket and let it go delinquent, and most insurance companies will refuse to work with a car that has no sticker.
-This means that you won’t be able to get the right coverage for your car, according to this article.
+You risk failing to renew your registration sticker if you ignore the ticket and let it go delinquent, and most insurance companies will refuse to work with a car that has no registration sticker.
+That means that you won’t be able to get the right coverage for your vehicle, according to this article.

 Do I need to pay tickets I get in Portland if I’m from another state?

 Yes.
-It’s called the United States of America for a reason – all the states are united and governed by the same Constitution.
-As a good citizen, you must obey all parking laws of one state or county, even if you don’t live there and are just visiting.
-If you receive a ticket, you can pay it online (most of the time) on the website of the city or state where you got the citation.
+It’s called the United States of America for a reason; all the states are united and governed by the same Constitution.
+As a good citizen, you must obey all parking laws of a given jurisdiction, even if you don’t live there and are just visiting.
+If you receive a ticket, you can pay it online (most of the time) through the website of the city or county in which you got the citation.
 If you want to dispute it in person, you will need to physically appear before the judge and plead not guilty, which can be quite a hassle.

 What if I’m in the car?
 Can I still get a ticket?

 Yes.
-Whether you are in the car or not, if you park improperly you can get a ticket.
-You can be standing by your car, talking on the phone, and seeing the paper on your windshield when you turn around.
+Whether you are in the car or not, if you park improperly, you can get a ticket.
+You can be standing by your car, talking on the phone, and find the paper on your windshield when you turn around.

 Although this scenario is not that common, it is still possible if you run into a parking officer that’s having a bad day.
 To avoid this, always be aware of where you park.
-If you have to answer a call, make sure you park properly first, and then address the call.
+If you have to answer a call, make sure you park correctly first and then pick up the phone.
 However, if you do get a ticket, use DoNotPay to contest it.